International Camp for Democratic Leadership

 Registration for the camp is $250.
 Early bird registration at the discounted fee of $200 is available until April 15.
 Please use the promo code EARLY (case sensitive) at the end of the registration form to receive the discount.
 The deadline to register is May 1.

 The registration fee includes access to all camp materials, a PDF of the official ICDL 2022 Handbook, and your very own Kallion Sketchbook.
 Participants have the option to receive a print version of the handbook for an additional $10 on the registration form.

 -Eleven facilitators with backgrounds in academia, the nonprofit world, politics, education, and global affairs will provide 22 unique workshops.

--Two sessions will take place every evening for two hours each.
-Participants will be able to choose among 4 workshops for each session and have the option to work with each facilitator at least once.
+-Two sessions will take place each day for 90 minutes each.
+Participants will be able to choose among two workshops for each session and have the option to work with each facilitator at least once.

 What Participants Can Expect

 -To acquire a better appreciation for how the humanities can inform democratic leadership and governance